hendritay/MicroQL/README.md

 Assumptions
 ===========
-1. Each table will has different columnname with each other table.
+1. Each table has different columnname with each other table.
 2. Only varchar is supported.
-3. No renaming allow in FROM clause
+3. No renaming allow in FROM clause.
+4. INNER JOIN keyword must be used when there is a join between tables
 ```
 CREATE syntax
  CREATE TABLE <tablename> (